Teambook for Work and Project Scheduling

 • Rebalance workloads without rebuilding plans

-Step 3: Use unassigned bookings for tentative work
+Step 3: Use tentative bookings for work not yet confirmed

 Not all work is confirmed when you plan it.